 14. Tour Chinatown

 Manhattan's Chinatown, surrounded by TriBeCa, the old Little Italy, and the Lower East Side, is a place where you could easily imagine yourself on the Asian mainland, with the comings and goings of Cantonese phrases and signs, and the constant market atmosphere, with fishmongers, butchers and greengrocers bustling with activity.
-It's not the prettiest Chinatown in the whole country, but it's certainly one of the most authentic and well worth a visit if you're passing through.
+Chinatown is not the most beautiful neighbourhood in the whole country, but it is certainly one of the most authentic and well worth a visit if you happen to be nearby.

-So that you don't just wander aimlessly through its streets (although wandering the streets is always highly recommended), here is a practical guide about 10 things to do in Chinatown NYC with tips and a list of things you can't miss out on seeing and doing there.
+So that you don't just get lost in its streets (although wandering the streets is always highly recommended), here is a practical guide to Chinatown, with tips and a list of things to do and see.
+10 things to do in Chinatown NYC with tips and a list of things you can't miss out on seeing and doing there.
 And don't miss the chance to try some of the most authentic Chinese food in the city: here's a guide to the best places to eat in Chinatown.

 It's New York's hottest new neighbourhood.
-In just a few years it has gone from being a totally abandoned area to the new golden mile for luxury residences, ultra-modern Manhattan skyscrapers and trendy restaurants and shops.
-In addition to housing The Vessel and The Edge (I'll tell you more about them later, but you can't miss them), it's also home to the famous High Line, the city's new park that I've already told you about.
+In just a few short years it has gone from being a totally abandoned area to the new golden mile for luxury residences, Manhattan's ultra-modern skyscrapers and trendy restaurants and shops.
+As well as being home to The Vessel and The Edge (I'll tell you more about them later, but you can't miss them), it's also home to the famous High Line, the city's new park that I've already told you about.

 16. Say hello to the Statue of Liberty